JeffCoster/merge/ex2.md

 >>- processing of that branch will end and continue with the next level 1 branch
 >>- firstly though the empty collection custom function will be invoked, as instructed by the "mtCollectionFunctionSel" of "lastLeafNode"
 >>- this custom function adapts the html so that the last node in a branch will appear as it should with no plus or minus symbol
->- note that the mapping for all levels specifies the same "mtCollectionFunctionSel", this is because the last branch node could be at any level
+>- note that the mapping for level 2 and lower levels, each specify the same "mtCollectionFunctionSel", this is because the last branch node could be at any level below level 1